manni155/mi349_blog/README.md

-# mi349_blog
+# mi349_card
-Project done for MI 349's 6th module
+Done for the 10th module of MI 349